junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Placed on the Union Calendar, Calendar No. 408.
 - 2016-04-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 114-528.
 - 2016-04-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 114-528.
+- 2016-04-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-04-27 — Considered as unfinished business. (consideration: CR H2022-2023)
+- 2016-04-27 — Considered under suspension of the rules. (consideration: CR H2022-2028)
+- 2016-04-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+699.
+- 2016-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-04-27 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2016-04-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 167). (text: CR H2022-2023)
+- 2016-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 167).(text: CR H2022-2023)